For Some Singaporean Singles, Hating Durian Is A Red Flag

 Durian parties: to join or not to join?

-Even though my friends and partner all know that I detest durian, I can’t help feeling like a bit of a killjoy when they start planning durian parties.
-During pre-COVID days, I’d sit at the mangosteen and rambutan table with the other durian haters – or I’d just not join – but what happens when we’re chilling in someone’s house, only for one of the guests to show up with durian?
+Even though my friends and husband all know that I detest durian, I can’t help feeling like a bit of a killjoy when they start planning durian parties.
+When we're out with friends, I sit at the mangosteen and rambutan table with the other durian haters, but what happens when we’re chilling in someone’s house (especially a relative's house), only for one of the guests to show up with durian?
+What if that person is one of your in-laws?

-If you’re the one who likes durian, you shouldn’t force your other half to eat it.
-As a child, I would get nauseous after just a few whiffs of durian, but nowadays – perhaps thanks to prolonged exposure – I can tolerate the smell without experiencing any averse physical reactions.
-I find it worthwhile to just tahan the smell when I’m with friends or with my partner’s family, so as to not spoil the mood.
-But if you really can’t take the scent, then let your partner know beforehand so that he or she can act as a buffer if anyone starts teasing you or pressuring you to take just one mouth, lah.
+Despite my hatred of durian, I find it worthwhile to just tolerate the smell when I’m with friends or with my husband's relatives, so as not to spoil the mood.
+But if you really can’t take the scent, then let your partner know beforehand so that he or she can act as a buffer if anyone starts teasing or pressuring you to take just one mouth.

 Accepting expensive durian treats from parents and relatives